brechtm/rinohtype/doc/elementstyling.rst

     base=heading level 1
     number_format=None

+In addition to the names of other styles, the *base* attribute accepts two special values:

+``NEXT_STYLE``
+    If a style attribute is not set for the style, lookup will continue in the next style matching the element (with a lower specificity).
+This is similar to how CSS works.
+You can use this together with the ``+`` priority modifier to override some attributes for a set of elements that match different styles.

+``PARENT_STYLE``
+    This enables fallback to the parent element's style for flowables.
+Note that this requires that the current element type is the same or a subclass of the parent type, so it cannot be used for all styles.

 When a value for a particular style attribute is set nowhere in the style definition lookup hierarchy, its default value is returned.
 The default values for all style properties are defined in the class definition for each of the :class:`.Style` subclasses.

-For text elements, it is possible to override the default behavior of falling back to the parent's style.
-Setting *base* to the label of a :class:`.TextStyle` or :class:`.ParagraphStyle` prevents fallback to the parent element's style.

-For flowables, *base* can be set to ``PARENT_STYLE`` to enable fallback, but this requires that the current element type is the same or a subclass of the parent type, so it cannot be used for all styles.

 Style Logs